 2.3.11.
-Using the formula in paragraph 2.4. of this appendix, the hydrocarbon mass is then calculated from the readings taken in paragraphs 2.3.6. and 2.3.10. of this appendix.
+Using the equation in paragraph 2.4. of this appendix, the mass of hydrocarbon shall be calculated from the readings taken in paragraphs 2.3.6. and 2.3.10. of this appendix.
 The mass may not differ by more than 3 per cent from the hydrocarbon mass given in paragraph 2.3.7. of this appendix.

 2.4.
 Calculations

-The calculation of net hydrocarbon mass change within the enclosure is used to determine the chamber's hydrocarbon background and leak rate.
-Initial and final readings of hydrocarbon concentration, temperature and barometric pressure are used in the following formula to calculate the mass change.
+The calculation of net hydrocarbon mass change within the enclosure shall be used to determine the enclosure’s hydrocarbon background and leak rate.
+Initial and final readings of hydrocarbon concentration, temperature and barometric pressure shall be used in the following equation to calculate the mass change.

+MHC=K×V×10-4CHC,f×PfTf-CHC,i×PiTi+MHC, out-MHC,i